Ivan Kolev (general): First World War

 Romania declared war and invaded Austria-Hungary on 27 August 1916.
 Bulgaria responded by declaring war on Romania on 1 September and initiating the planned first major offensive of the Central Powers during the Romanian Campaign.
 The operation was entrusted to the Bulgarian Third Army under General Stefan Toshev and Field Marshal August von Mackensen.
 General Kolev was ordered to cut the communications between Dobrich and Silistra in order to assist the assault of the army's left wing on the important fortress of Tutrakan.
 The division achieved this task relatively easily when it captured the village of Kurtbunar on 2 of September.
 General Kolev then defeated a counterattack of parts of the Romanian 19th Division at the villages of Kochmar and Karapelit thus creating the possibility of his division to encircle Dobrich from the north east.
 Faced with this threat, the commander of the 19th Division ordered the evacuation of the town which was then occupied by Bulgarian forces.
 Thus, General Kolev and his division had done their part for the Bulgarian victory at Tutrakan on September 6.
 On that day, the division resumed its task of protecting the flank of the forces at Tutrakan; while at Dobrich, the right wing of the Bulgarian Third Army came under attack from the superior forces of the Russian XLVII Corps and Romanian 19th Division.
 On 7 September, the sound of the artillery fire reached the cavalry division and forced General Kolev to inquire about the situation.
-After he received the information that the Bulgarian forces were outnumbered and in great danger of being defeated, he decided to act without direct orders from general Toshev and assist the Bulgarian 6th Division at Dobrich.
-This decision proved crucial in preventing a disaster on the right wing of the Third Army as it allowed the 1st Cavalry Division to appear and attack the flank of the Serbo-Croatian Division at a critical point of the Battle of Dobrich, forcing the retreat of that division which in turn caused the retreat of all the other Russian and Romanian forces.
+After he received the information that the Bulgarian forces were outnumbered and in great danger of being defeated, he decided to act without direct orders from General Toshev and assist the Bulgarian 6th Division at Dobrich.
+This decision proved crucial in preventing a disaster on the right wing of the Third Army as it allowed Kolev's 1st Cavalry Division to appear and attack the flank of the Serbo-Croatian Division at a critical point of the Battle of Dobrich, forcing the retreat of that division which in turn caused the retreat of all the other Russian and Romanian forces.
 Following this victory, the Bulgarians continued pursuing their retreating opponents and once again defeated them on the Lake Oltina - Cara-Omer - Mangalia line and reached the Cobadin fortified line.